A’Court Bason’s After the Fall Exhibit

 It wasn’t your typical interview.
 Nothing with A’Court ever is.
 It wasn’t really an interview at all, but I did sit down with him after the meet-the-artist traffic slowed down.
 I asked about the apostrophe in his first name and the thought behind wearing tiger ears to the opening.

-He didn’t want to take himself too serious, was the answer he gave about the ears, while also admitting that he is actually serious, mostly about philosophy and Taoism.
+He didn’t want to take himself too serious, was the answer he gave about the ears, while also admitting that he is actually serious, mostly about philosophy, Taoism and art.

 The “After the Fall” Holiday Art exhibit and Sale was named for A’Court’s recent injurious fall from a horse at Travianna Farm (one of the early 70’s style Floyd commune/communities at one time ).
 There were paintings, prints, prayer flags, poems, cards, cd’s and poetic writings from his book Tiny Shrines.